Ana-Maria Crnogorčević

-Ana-Maria Crnogorčević (born 3 October 1990) is a Swiss professional footballer who plays as a winger or right-back for Seattle Reign FC and the Switzerland national team.
+Ana-Maria Crnogorčević (born 3 October 1990) is a Swiss professional footballer who plays as a winger or right-back for Première Ligue club Strasbourg and the Switzerland national team.
 A fast player with good heading ability, she is considered one of Switzerland's most talented footballers.

 Early and personal life

 Ana-Maria Crnogorčević was born on 3 October 1990 in Steffisburg, by Lake Thun in the Bernese Oberland of Switzerland, to Croat parents from Ruma, in Vojvodina, with origins in Drniš, Croatia.
 She has dual nationality and considers herself both Swiss and Croatian; her first language was Croatian.
 She speaks many languages and received scorn from some rival fans while playing for Barcelona and responding in Catalan to a question asked in Spanish.
 Crnogorčević has a sister and was raised Catholic.

 Club career

 Crnogorčević began her club career with FC Steffisburg at age 11.
 In 2004, she moved to FC Rot-Schwarz Thun, then later to FC Thun.
 In 2009, she helped Rot-Schwarz win the Swiss Cup final.
 Crnogorčević scored a hat-trick in the 8–0 win over FC Schlieren.
 She was the top-scorer with 24 goals in 16 games in the Nationalliga A. In September 2009 she joined German Bundesliga team Hamburger SV.
 She made her debut for HSV on 27 September, scoring in a 3–2 win against SG Essen-Schönebeck.
 Crnogorčević finished her first season in Germany with eight goals from 19 appearances.
 For the 2011–12 season she moved to 1.
 FFC Frankfurt, with which she won the Champions League in 2015.

 She signed with Portland Thorns FC ahead of the 2018 National Women's Soccer League season.
 In December 2019, Crnogorčević signed with Barcelona.
 She won the Champions League with Barcelona in the 2020–21 and 2022–23 seasons.

 On 5 August 2024, Seattle Reign FC announced that they had signed Crnogorčević from Spanish club Atlético Madrid through the 2025 season for an undisclosed transfer fee.
 Crnogorčević made her debut for the club on 25 August 2024, starting and playing 75 minutes in a 1–0 victory against North Carolina Courage.
+She made 22 league appearances across two seasons before departing from the Reign at the end of 2025.

+In January 2026, Crnogorčević signed a contract with French club Strasbourg through 2027, reconnecting with Swiss national team compatriat Eseosa Aigbogun.